isawangyx/tp/docs/DeveloperGuide.md

 **MSS**
 1. User requests to edit an existing person by specifying their index and providing new details (name, email, address, membership status, and optional tags).
-2. System validates the input (ensuring no empty fields, valid email format).
+2. KrustyKrab validates the input (ensuring no empty fields, valid email format).
-3. System saves the new person to the address book and notifies the user.
+3. KrustyKrab saves the new person to the address book and notifies the user.

 Use case ends.

 **Extensions**
 - **1a.** Invalid input (e.g., empty name, invalid email format).
     - 1a1.
-System shows error message.
+KrustyKrab shows error message.
     - 1a2.
 Use case resumes at step 1.
 - **1b.** No person found with the provided index.
     - 1b1.
-System shows error message.
+KrustyKrab shows error message.
     - 1b2.
 Use case ends.
 - **1c.** Attempting to edit the phone number.
     - 1b1.
-System shows error message.
+KrustyKrab shows error message.
     - 1b2.
 Use case ends.

 ---